 Gun Violence Prevention

-Here in Connecticut, the horrific murder of twenty school children and six faculty members at Sandy Hook Elementary school is at the forefront of our minds when we discuss the epidemic of gun viole
+There is a gun violence epidemic in our country.
+Here in Connecticut, we know the pain all too well: the horrific murder of twenty school children and six faculty members at Sandy Hook Elementary school is seared into our memories.

 December 14, 2021